Deep Frequency-Aware Functional Maps for Robust Shape Matching: Experiments and results

-As shown in Table \ref{tab: non-iso}, our method exhibits superior performance compared to the existing state-of-the-art approaches on the challenging SMAL\_r dataset.
-In the context of intra-class matching on the DT4D-H dataset, our method achieves perfect matching results.
+As shown in Table \ref{tab: non-iso}, our method exhibits superior performance compared to the existing state-of-the-art approaches on the challenging SMAL dataset.
+In the context of intra-class matching on the DT4D-H dataset, our approach produces excellent matching results.
 For inter-class shape matching, our approach surpasses existing axiomatic and unsupervised methods by a substantial margin, emerging as the top-performing method in this category when benchmarked against the current state-of-the-art.
+We also utilize the fine-tuning technique, and the quantitative results show that our method is still better than UnsupRSFMNet\cite{Cao2023}.
 These findings underscore the effectiveness and versatility of our proposed method across diverse challenges in non-isometric shape matching.
-Fig. \ref{fig3: non_iso_compar} illustrates some qualitative results of our method with comparisons to recent state-of-the-art methods on both SMAL\_r \cite{zuffi20173d} and DT4D-H \cite{Magnet2022} datasets.
+Fig. \ref{fig3: non_iso_compar} illustrates some qualitative results of our method with comparisons to recent state-of-the-art methods on both SMAL \cite{zuffi2017} and DT4D-H \cite{2022SmoothNonRigidShapeMatchingviaEffectiveDirichletEnergyOptimization} datasets.
 It observes that our method consistently outperforms existing approaches, and produces smooth and accurate matching results even in the presence of large non-isometric distortions.